tidyverse/tidyverse.org/content/blog/duckplyr-1-1-0/index.md

   - duckplyr
   - dplyr
   - tidyverse
-rmd_hash: 8e189242d8daf867
+rmd_hash: e61d2b86a57469dc

 ---

-We're very chuffed to announce the release of [duckplyr](https://duckplyr.tidyverse.org) 1.1.0.
-This is a new dplyr backend powered by [DuckDB](https://duckdb.org/), a fast in-memory analytical database system[^1].
-It joins the rank of dplyr backends together with [dtplyr](https://dtplyr.tidyverse.org) and [dbplyr](https://dbplyr.tidyverse.org).
+We're well chuffed to announce the release of [duckplyr](https://duckplyr.tidyverse.org) 1.1.0.
+This is a dplyr backend powered by [DuckDB](https://duckdb.org/), a fast in-memory analytical database system[^1]. duckplyr uses the power of DuckDB for impressive performace where it can, and seemlessly falls back to R where it can't.
 You can install it from CRAN with:

 <div class="highlight">